-- 17. Ensure that the filename "/etc/ppp/ pap-secrets" is listed in "/etc/config_files".
-If not, edit "/etc/config_files" and add the following line to the end of the file. /etc/ppp/pap-secrets - /ccc/ppp/pap secrets - 18.
+- 17. Ensure that the filename "/etc/ppp/ pap-secrets" is listed in "/etc/config\files".
+If not, edit "/etc/config\files" and add the following line to the end of the file. /etc/ppp/pap-secrets - 18.
 If for any reason you are enabling syslog-ng on the ACS or TS, it is not advisable to use "root" as the Admin Username for this device.
 Instead, create a user in the ACS or TS whose name will be the APM Admin Username for that device. - 19.
 After creating the user in the ACS or TS, give it root privileges by editing /etc/passwd for the user by changing the UID and GID fields to 0.